 - Cancer in animals and suspected of causing cancer in humans

-Moreover, studies show that indoor air pollution from VOCs and other components such as particulate matter, smoke, and allergens are associated with the persistence and severity of asthma morbidity6.
+Studies show that indoor air pollution from VOCs and other components such as particulate matter, smoke, and allergens are associated with the persistence and severity of asthma morbidity.
 As health effects can be quite serious, reducing exposure is ideal when possible.
 See more on building air filtration

-Canadians can reduce exposure to harmful VOCs by meeting label precautions, properly storing products, ensuring good air circulation, and not mixing products.
+Canadians can reduce exposure to harmful VOCs by following precautions on labels, proper storage, ensuring good air circulation, and not mixing products.
 Furthermore, it is important to minimize the use of scented products and to remove unnecessary products.
-When removing VOC-emitting products, ensure they are disposed of safely and contact local municipalities and relevant garbage disposal councils for instruction7.
+When removing VOC-emitting products, ensure they are disposed of safely.

-To increase protection in the case that control methods cannot be assumed, Canadians should increase ventilation when using products that emit VOCs.
+To increase protection when control methods cannot be assumed, Canadians should increase ventilation when using products that emit VOCs.
 As VOCs are gases, they require a specific filtering technique known as “adsorption”.
 Therefore, molecular air filtration applications are most suitable.

-Although VOCs encompass millions of gases, we offer a variety of solutions that dramatically reduce the most common VOCs found in the environment and drastically improve air quality.
+Although VOCs encompass millions of gases, there are a variety of filtration solutions that dramatically reduce the most common VOCs found in the environment and drastically improve air quality.

-CamCarb Cylinders, CamCarb VG300 and CamCarb VG440 can be filled with activated carbon for the removal of moderate to high concentrations of VOCs.
+CamCarb Cylinders, CamCarb VG300 and CamCarb VG440 can be filled with various media or blends of media for the removal of moderate to high concentrations of VOCs.
 In industrial applications with a very high concentration of contaminants, Vertical Deep Bed (VDB) filters in the ProCarb family of products are most suitable.

-For more on Camfil molecular media: How Does Air Filtration for Gaseous Pollution Work?
+For more on Camfil molecular media see: How Does Air Filtration for Gaseous Pollution Work?
 Media Types for Gaseous Contamination

 There are a variety of factors that determine which clean air solutions work best for the removal of VOCs.
 Be sure to contact an experienced air filtration consultant to find choices right for your building.